jozso39/cypress_integromat/README.md

 - `npm run cy:open` to run it in browser
 - `npm run cy:run` to run it in headless mode

-#### Extra work

-The testcases are repeating themselves, each next testcase adds new steps to previous one, so if I would test them as they were written, I would repeat myself a lot (and I am too dry for that).
-So I run the first occurrence of those steps in web UI as it is written in the assignment and then got the job done by web API so it run faster (and to show-off a bit).

-#### Fails

-Unfortunately, I wasn't able to clear previous user data (data stores, structures, scenarios) by API, specifically, I wasn't able to get the data IDs necessary for API solution anywhere else but from the web.

 ### Prerequisites